-Call 911 from a campus phone or blue-light call box.
-Calling 911 from a campus phone or blue-light call box will connect you directly with the UVM Police Services emergency switchboard, 24 hours a day, 7 days/week.
+Call 911 from a campus phone.
+Calling 911 from a campus phone will connect you directly with the UVM Police Services emergency switchboard, 24 hours a day, 7 days/week.
 Priority response is given to crimes against persons and personal injuries.